COMMAND-LABS/research-agents-boilerplate/READMEs/2_deploy_to_gcp.md

 # TLDR

-Documenting steps of deploying to GCP
+Documenting steps of deploying to GCP (aka the cloud)

-## Initial steps of testing locally
+## Test the application in Docker

 Add a Dockerfile